Javad Nurbakhsh: Sufism

 According to the Islamic scholar Henry Corbin, Nurbakhsh was known for his "prodigious activity" in the publication of classical Sufi texts.
 By 1979, when he left Iran, he had published some eighty books.

 He wrote the two part article What is Sufism?
 Sufism and Psychoanalysis, published in The International Journal of Social Psychiatry, which fall into the category of Sufi psychology, bringing together his twin interests in the fields of Sufism and psychiatry.

 Prior to 1979, according to biographical material on the Order's web site, "he established 70 Sufi centres in most of the major cities and towns of Iran, all set up as charitable organisations according to civil and Islamic law.
 A great number of these have since been expropriated under the current regime."
 The first of the Order's Sufi centres outside Iran was set up in San Francisco in 1975.
 Many more were set up outside Iran after his flight into exile in 1979.

 Death and succession

 Nurbakhsh died in his retreat in the English countryside near the town of Banbury, Oxfordshire, where he spent his final years, and is buried there.

-He has been succeeded by his son, Alireza Nurbakhsh, a doctor in philosophy from the University of Wisconsin and a practising lawyer in London.
+He was succeeded by his son, Alireza Nurbakhsh, a doctor in philosophy from the University of Wisconsin and a practising lawyer in London.
 His Sufi sobriquet is Reza 'Ali Shah.

-He is survived by his widow, Parvaneh Daneshvar Nurbakhsh, three sons, and two daughters.
+He was survived by his widow, Parvaneh Daneshvar Nurbakhsh, three sons, and two daughters.